oktadev/okta-blog/_source/_posts/2020-01-09-java-rest-api-showdown.md

 Once you've answered the questions, you'll receive an email to activate your brand new account.
 With the account activated, you're ready to go!

-The Maven plugin already creates an application for you with auth code flow and Spring Security's redirect URI for Okta.
+The Maven plugin creates an application for you with auth code flow and Spring Security's redirect URI for Okta.

 {% img blog/java-rest-api/okta-maven-app.png alt:"Okta Maven-generated application" width:"700" %}{: .center-image }